Baltimore accent: African-American variations

 According to linguists, the "hon" dialect that is popularized in the media and that derives historically from the speech of white blue-collar residents of South and Southeast Baltimore is not the only accent spoken in the region.
 There is also a particular Baltimore accent found among Black Baltimoreans: a sub-type of African-American Vernacular English.

 For example, among Black speakers, Baltimore is pronounced more like "Baldamore" //ˌbɔldəˈmɔr//, as compared to "Bawlmer" //ˈbɔlmər//.
-Other notable phonological characteristics include vowel centralization before //r// (such that words such as "carry" and "parents" are often pronounced as "curry" or "purrents", and "Aaron earned an iron urn" might sound like "Urrun urned an arn urn") and the mid-centralization of //ɑ//, particularly in the word "dog," often pronounced like "dug," and "frog" as "frug."
+Other notable phonological characteristics include vowel centralization before //r// (such that words such as "carry" and "parents" are often pronounced as "curry" or "purrents", and "Aaron earned an iron urn" might sound like "Urrun urned an arn urn," an example popularized in a viral video) and the mid-centralization of //ɑ//, particularly in the word "dog," often pronounced like "dug," and "frog" as "frug."

 The African-American Baltimore accent, or a variation thereof, is also shared by many African Americans throughout Maryland and the Washington metropolitan area.